 - Individuals admitted to the United States in tourist status or any status that prohibits study cannot legally begin an academic program before USCIS approves the change of status to F-1 or J-1 status.

 USCIS typically takes many months to review the change of status application.
 You can view the current average processing times on the USCIS website.
 You are strongly advised to avoid traveling outside the United States while the application is pending.
-Please note that if you leave the United States after the change of status is approved, you must still apply for an F-1 or J-1 visa at a U.S. Consulate abroad to reenter the United States.
+Please note if you leave the United States after the change of status is approved, you must still apply for an F-1 or J-1 visa at a U.S. consulate abroad to reenter the United States.

 To apply to USCIS to change status, you must:

 2) Mail a Form I-539 paper application with supporting documents to USCIS.
 OGS recommends consulting with an immigration attorney to complete this process.